djeada/Databases-Notes/notes/06_distributed_databases/07_eventual_consistency.md

 ##### Example of Version Vectors:

-- **Node A:** Updates data with version [A:1, B:0, C:0].
+- **Node A** updates the data, creating a version vector [A:1, B:0, C:0], indicating its update.
-- **Node B:** Updates the same data with version [A:0, B:1, C:0].
+- **Node B** simultaneously updates the same data, resulting in a version vector [A:0, B:1, C:0].
-- When nodes synchronize, they compare versions and merge changes based on predefined rules.
+- During synchronization, the nodes compare version vectors to identify conflicting updates and merge changes according to predefined rules.